 The DEFAULT PRIORITY command sets the priorities to the default values (that is, REBUILD will be set to MEDIUM and RECOVERY to LOW).

-If the PRIORITY command has never been executed, or a system initialization (sysinit) has been performed on the system, the priorities are set to the default values.
+If the PRIORITY command has never been executed or a SYSINIT has been performed on the Teradata Database system, the priorities are set to the default values.
 The priority remains the same until an initial or subsequent PRIORITY command changes it again.
 When the priority command is entered during a rebuild or recovery operation, several minutes may elapse before the new priorities take effect.

 When the default priority command is entered, both messages are generated.